 To avoid the frustration and to ensure an empty lunch box at the end of the day, adding some variety is key.
 All these lunch box treats will be loved by the kids.
 Some of them can be prepared in advance and stocked up in the freezer to grab when you need.

 If kids have fun with their lunch, they are more likely to eat it.

 The lunch box treats are split up between sweet and savory ideas.
 By choosing a selection of these, the kids are going to have a feast!

 1. Sweetcorn Muffins

 Kids love muffins.
 Whether they are sweet or savory muffins, they will always be a hit.
 These easy sweetcorn muffins definitely fit into that category.

 They are bite sized which makes them perfect for the lunch box, and with a super simple recipe, the kids can also help prepare them.

-These quick and easy cheese puffs are perfect for the kids lunch box.
+These quick and easy cheese straws are perfect for the kids lunch box.

 They can be whipped up as soon as the kids get home from school for a quick snack and then extra’s made for the lunch box the next couple of days.
 Plus, they taste super yummy.